A Fresh Glass of Water

 It was a disturbing sight.

-They were brutally left in the back of a van to bake under the relentless Guatemalan sun for hours.
+Brutally abandoned in a parked van, they baked under the relentless Guatemalan sun for hours.

-We found the twelve of them bundled together, their heads drooped lifelessly at all angles.
+Twelve of them bundled together, their heads drooping lifelessly at all angles.

 “Go inside, Honey.
-I’ll get rid of them.”
+I’ll take care of them.”